 There are many types of traditional alternative medicine treatments.
 Some of these treatments are more popular than others, but all have their benefits and drawbacks.
 Here is a look at some of the most common traditional alternative medicine treatments.

-- Acupuncture – using needles to stimulate specific points on the body
+1. Acupuncture – using needles to stimulate specific points in the body

 Qigong (pronounced “chi-gung”) is a Chinese physical and mental exercise system involving purposeful movement, stretching, and deep breathing.
 The word “qigong” literally means “energy work” or “life energy cultivation,” and practitioners believe that it can promote health, vitality, and well-being.
 Qigong is said to be thousands of years old, and there are many different styles.
 Some involve very slow and gentle movements, while others are fast-paced and strenuous.
 Some styles focus on developing internal energy, while others emphasize improving physical strength or flexibility.
 Qigong is often practised as part of traditional Chinese medicine.
 Still, it is also widely used for general fitness and relaxation.
 Whether you’re looking to improve your health or relax and de-stress, qigong may be worth a try.